 I won’t go through the process of removing the required parts to get to this point since you wouldn’t typically go through the hassle just to replace the fuel injector O-rings.
 As I’ve mentioned at the beginning of this post, these O-rings are usually replaced because the fuel injectors and rail are already removed.

-To remove the fuel injector O-rings, use a straight pick tool to get behind the O-ring and lift it out.
-The O-rings are a very tight fit, so this is probably the best way to get the O-ring off of the fuel injector.
+To get the fuel injector O-ring off of the fuel injector, use a straight pick tool to get underneath the O-ring and lift it out.
+The O-rings are a very tight fit, so this is the best way to get the O-ring off of the fuel injector.
 Do this for the (4 qty) O-rings.

-Prior to install new O-rings on each of the fuel injectors, lubricate them with clean motor oil.
-Then press them over each fuel injector with your hands.
+Prior to installing new O-rings on each of the fuel injectors, lubricate them with clean motor oil.
+Then press them onto each fuel injector with your hands.
 I don’t recommend using the pick tool for the installation as it is possible you might puncture the new O-ring and cause a gas leak.
-Yes, I have made this mistake before on my old E46 M3 and it was a such a pain to have gasoline leak all over the floor, and having to redo the job just to replace the O-rings again.
+I made this mistake before on my old E46 M3 and accidentally punctured the O-ring, causing gasoline to leak all over when everything was reinstalled.
+So, just use your hands to roll the new O-rings onto the fuel injectors.

 Once the lubricated O-rings are back on the fuel injectors, reinstall the fuel rail and injectors very carefully.
 Again, you don’t want to damage any of the O-rings (even a slight nick could cause fuel to leak.)

-Ensure that the fuel rail goes in completely, with all four fuel injectors seated fully in.
+Ensure that the fuel rail goes in completely, with all four fuel injectors seated in fully.
 The fuel rail would then need to have each injector’s connector plugged back in, and any associated clips reinstalled to the rail.
-That completes the job of replacing the fuel injector O-rings, which guarantees you don’t have to worry about those O-rings for a long time.
+That completes the job of replacing the fuel injector O-rings, which guarantees you don’t have to worry about those O-rings for a long time to come.

 Author